kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Lawson, Konrad.
 “Reimagining the Postwar International Order: The World Federalism of Ozaki Yukio and Kagawa Toyohiko.”
 In *The Institution of International Order: From the League of Nations to the United Nations*, edited by Alanna O’Malley and Simon Jackson.
 Routledge, 2018,
 * SOURCES JAPAN II "Kita Ikki and the Reform Wing of Ultranationalism" in Ch 42 (pp271-276 in paper version)
 * Tankha, Brij. *Kita Ikki and the Making of Modern Japan: A Vision of Empire*.
-Global Oriental, 2006, Part III Ideology for an Empire; Conclusion pp127-16
+Global Oriental, 2006, Part III Ideology for an Empire and Conclusion  (P)

 ### Elective Reading

 **A) Kagawa Toyohiko**

 * Bikle, George.
 “Utopianism and Social Planning in the Thought of Kagawa Toyohiko.” *Monumenta Nipponica* 25, no. 3/4 (January 1, 1970): 447–53.
 * Bikle, George B, and Association for Asian Studies. *The New Jerusalem: Aspects of Utopianism in the Thought of Kagawa Toyohiko*.
 Tucson: Published for the Association for Asian Studies by the University of Arizona Press, 1976.
-Ch 16 "The New Jerusalem", pp211-234
+Ch 16 "The New Jerusalem", pp211-234 (P)
 * Fisher, Galen M. “The Cooperative Movement in Japan.” *Pacific Affairs* 11, no. 4 (1938): 478–91.
 * Kagawa, Toyohiko *Brotherhood Economics* New York: Harper and Brothers, 1936.
 Ch 8-9.
+(P)

 **B) Kita Ikki**

 * Tankha, Brij. *Kita Ikki and the Making of Modern Japan: A Vision of Empire*.
-Global Oriental, 2006, Ch 2-5
+Global Oriental, 2006, Ch 2-5 (P)
 * Wilson, George M. “Kita Ikki’s Theory of Revolution.” *The Journal of Asian Studies* 26, no. 1 (1966): 89–99.

 **C) Japanese Utopian Literature and Science Fiction**